certuna/Applescripts-for-Music/README.md

 ![screenshot4](images/4.png)

 5. The script performs a Discogs search for `Artist SongTitle` for the 'master release' of the single, gets back the Year, Genres and Styles.
 6. The script writes the tags.
-If you've chosen **Choose Genre**, it gives you a popup for each track to pick which Genre to apply.
+If you've chosen **Choose Genre**, it gives you a popup for each track to pick which Genre to apply (note: max 3 items - blame Apple since AppleScript dialog boxes have three buttons max)

 ![screenshot6](images/6.png)